 - B. Existing and ongoing agricultural activities on lands containing critical areas.
 For the purpose of this chapter, "existing and ongoing" means that the activity has been conducted within the past five 5 years.
-Any expansion of agricultural activities shall conform to the provisions of this chapter. - C. Normal and routine maintenance and operation of existing retention/detention facilities, biofilters and other stormwater management facilities, irrigation and drainage ditches, farm ponds, fish ponds, manure lagoons and livestock water ponds; provided, that such activities shall not involve expansions or alterations that would increase the impact on or expand such uses further into critical areas not currently being used for such activity.

-- D. Structural alterations to buildings, permitted under the underlying zoning district, that do not alter the structural footprint or introduce new adverse impacts to a critical area. - E. Normal and routine maintenance or repair of existing utility structures within a right-of-way or existing utility corridor or easements, including cutting, removal and/or mowing of vegetation above the ground that utilizes best management practices and does not expand the use or activity further into the critical area. - F. Installation, construction, replacement, operation or alteration in improved public road right-of-way of all electric facilities, lines, equipment or appurtenances; this does not include substations, water and sewer lines, all natural gas, cable communications and telephone facilities, lines, pipes, mains, equipment or appurtenances. - G. Forest practices conducted pursuant to Chapter 76.09 RCW, except Class IV (general conversions) and conversion option harvest plans (COHP). - H. Where a threat to human life or property is demonstrated, the director may allow removal of danger or hazard trees within a critical area or its buffer, subject to the following criteria: - 1.
+Any expansion of agricultural activities shall conform to the provisions of this chapter. - C. Normal and routine maintenance and operation of existing retention/detention facilities, biofilters and other stormwater management facilities, irrigation and drainage ditches, farm ponds, fish ponds, manure lagoons and livestock water ponds; provided, that such activities shall not involve expansions or alterations that would increase the impact on or expand such uses further into critical areas not currently being used for such activity. - D. Structural alterations to buildings, permitted under the underlying zoning district, that do not alter the structural footprint or introduce new adverse impacts to a critical area. - E. Normal and routine maintenance or repair of existing utility structures within a right-of-way or existing utility corridor or easements, including cutting, removal and/or mowing of vegetation above the ground that utilizes best management practices and does not expand the use or activity further into the critical area. - F. Installation, construction, replacement, operation or alteration in improved public road right-of-way of all electric facilities, lines, equipment or appurtenances; this does not include substations, water and sewer lines, all natural gas, cable communications and telephone facilities, lines, pipes, mains, equipment or appurtenances. - G. Forest practices conducted pursuant to Chapter 76.09 RCW, except Class IV (general conversions) and conversion option harvest plans (COHP). - H. Where a threat to human life or property is demonstrated, the director may allow removal of danger or hazard trees within a critical area or its buffer, subject to the following criteria: - 1.
 Tree removal is the minimum necessary to balance protection of the critical area and its buffer with the protection of life and property; - 2.
 The critical area or its buffer shall be replanted as determined by the director.
 The director shall coordinate review with the Washington State Department of Fish and Wildlife as determined necessary to assure habitat protection.
 The director may require the applicant to consult with a professional forester or a certified arborist prior to tree removal.
 Danger tree abatement may be achieved by felling or topping the tree.
-Habitat needs may require leaving the fallen tree in the riparian corridor or maintaining a high stump. - I. The construction of permeable pedestrian trails which shall be unpaved when located in the buffer or critical area; should be generally parallel to the perimeter of the critical area and located only in the outer 25 percent of the buffer area as feasible, and elevated when located in wetlands, which are not intended for motorized use, and which are no wider than five feet, unless additional width is necessary for safety along a precipice, steep hillside, or other hazardous area.
-All trail construction should avoid damaging significant trees and other habitat elements to the greatest degree possible.
-Trails proposed to be located in a landslide hazard area or its setback shall be constructed in a manner that does not increase the risk of landslide or erosion. - J. Normal and routine maintenance of existing structures, landscaping and gardens, provided they comply with all other regulations in this chapter.
-Expansions, alterations, or repair in excess of fifty 50 percent of the market value of the improvement shall be reviewed under the provisions of Section 16.20.125, Standards for existing development.
+Habitat needs may require leaving the fallen tree in the riparian corridor or maintaining a high stump. - I. To qualify for exemption under this section, the construction of permeable pedestrian trails which shall be unpaved and established as a nature path when located in the buffer or critical area; should be generally parallel to the perimeter of the critical area or provided at specific points; and located only in the outer 25 percent of the buffer area as feasible, and elevated when located in wetlands, which are not intended for motorized use, and which are no wider than five feet, unless additional width is necessary for safety along a precipice, steep hillside, or other hazardous area.
+All trail construction should shall avoid damaging significant trees and other habitat elements to the greatest degree possible and does not cross or alter any regulated streams or drainages.
+Trails proposed to be located in a landslide hazard area or its setback shall be constructed in a manner that does not increase the risk of landslide or erosion.